AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 * `Standard`
 * `Read-Only`

-These permissions enable users to perform certain actions or access specific parts of MBI.
+These permissions enable users to perform certain actions or access specific parts of [!DNL MBI].
 Here is a table of what each permission level can do in MBI:

 |   | `Admin` | `Standard` | `Read Only` |
 | -----|-----|-----|----|